National Express West Midlands

-National Express West Midlands (NXWM) is bus operator in the West Midlands of England.
+National Express West Midlands (NXWM) is a bus operator in the West Midlands of England.
 It is a subsidiary of Mobico Group (formerly National Express Group).

 NXWM operates services in Birmingham, Dudley, Sandwell, Walsall, Wolverhampton and Solihull, as well as express services from Birmingham to areas such as Cofton Hackett, Bromsgrove, and formerly to the city of Coventry (now operated by National Express Coventry).